ATOMworkplace/shopify-ingestion-and-insight-app/README.md

 | **Customer** | Local copy of Shopify Customers. | `shopifyCustomerId` (unique), `email`, `totalSpent` (Float), `ordersCount` (Int) |
 | **Order** | Local copy of Shopify Orders. | `shopifyOrderId` (unique), `totalPrice` (Float), `currency`, `createdAt` |

-### Next steps to productionize your solution.

-1.  **Implement Data Sync Pagination**: Modify the manual sync endpoints (`/api/data/sync`) to use **cursor-based pagination** for reliable handling of large Shopify data volumes.
-2.  **Expand Webhook Support**: Implement handling for updates and deletions for Products, Customers, and Orders to keep local data fresh without reliance on manual syncs.
-3.  **Resolve API Versioning**: Standardize on a single, current, and supported Shopify API version across the entire application to eliminate the inconsistency between sync (`2025-01`) and webhooks (`2026-01`).
-4.  **Remove Stats Order Limit**: Eliminate the latest **50 orders** limit in the `/api/data/stats` endpoint to ensure accurate analytics and chart data for high-volume stores.

 ## API Endpoints and DB Schema

 ### Key API Endpoints (Express Server)